What To Watch In Tuesday's Primaries: Wisconsin, Minnesota, Connecticut And Vermont

 Vermont

-Sen. Bernie Sanders is up for reelection.
+Sen. Bernie Sanders is up for re-election.
 He's likely to receive the nomination of the Vermont Democratic Party, but plans to decline it and run as an independent, even with Democrats' backing.

 Democrats could have a chance to topple Republican Gov. Phil Scott, who saw his approval ratings tumble earlier this year after signing laws tightening state gun laws.
 They could also make history with their nominee.
 Christine Hallquist, a former electric company executive, would be the first transgender person nominated for governor by a major party if she wins.